 3. Improve Your Targeting

-To get the most from your Bing Ads, you must ensure they’re reaching the right audience.
+71 percent of respondents in a recent survey said they prefer ads that are tailored to them.
+To get the most from your Microsoft Ads, you must ensure they’re targeting the right audience.
 How do you measure this?
 By pulling multiple analytics reports.

 For example, you could track segments including:

 Say you discover you get the most conversions from mobile devices on weekends before 5 p.m.
 Focus on ensuring your ads appear most frequently at this time to maximize your conversions.
 You’ll get the most ROI from your budget this way!

 You’ll find all the tracking tools you need on the “Campaigns” page.

 To track your conversions accurately, you need to set up the “Universal Event Tracking” (UET) tag.
 Why?
 This tag allows you to see exactly what users do after they click on your ad and visit your site.

 In other words, if you want to know whether someone bounces from your landing page immediately or actually commits to a purchase, you need a UET tag.

 It’s easy to set up.
 First, go to your “Campaigns” page, click “Conversion Tracking,” then “UET tags.”
 Give it a name to help you identify it.
 In the description box, enter your URL or website name.
 Save the tag you’ve just created.

 Next, copy the code and paste it into the pages of your website you wish to track.
 WordPress plugins can help here.

 Finally, add some conversion goals to your tag, whether it’s tracking how long someone spends on your website, purchases they make, and so on.